swcarpentry/shell-novice/_episodes/01-intro.md

 ### Is it difficult?

-It isn't difficult, but it is a different model of interacting than a GUI, and that will take some effort - and some time - to learn.
+Using the command shell is not difficult, but a different method of interacting with the computer than a GUI, and will take some effort - and time - to learn.
 A GUI presents you with choices and you select one.
 With a CLI the choices are combinations of commands and parameters, more like words in a language than buttons on a screen.
-They are not presented to you so you must learn a few, like learning some vocabulary in a new language.
-But a small number of commands gets you a long way, and we'll cover those essential few today.
+These choices are not presented to you so you must learn the commands and parameters, similar to learning the vocabulary in a new language.
+A small number of commands will go a long way, and we will cover those that are essential today.

 ### Flexibility and automation

-The grammar of a shell allows you to combine existing tools into powerful pipelines and handle large volumes of data automatically.
-Sequences of commands can be written into a *script*, improving the reproducibility of workflows and allowing you to repeat them easily.
+The grammar of a shell allows you to combine existing tools into powerful pipelines that can handle large volumes of data automatically.
+Sequences of commands can be written into a *script*, improving the reproducibility of workflows and allow you to repeat them easily.

 In addition, the command line is often the easiest way to interact with remote machines and supercomputers.
 Familiarity with the shell is near essential to run a variety of specialized tools and resources including high-performance computing systems.
 As clusters and cloud computing systems become more popular for scientific data crunching, being able to interact with the shell is becoming a necessary skill.
-We can build on the command-line skills covered here to tackle a wide range of scientific questions and computational challenges.
+You will be able build on the command-line skills covered here to tackle a wide range of scientific questions and computational challenges.

 ## Nelle's Pipeline: Starting Point